-- (a) The Town agrees to provide, or cause to be provided, to the MSRB in an electronic format as prescribed by the MSRB, in accordance with the provisions of the Rule and this Agreement, annual financial information and operating data (commencing with information and data for the fiscal year ending June 30, 2013), as follows: - (i) the audited general purpose financial statements of the Town, which financial statements include the Town's general fund, any special revenue funds, enterprise and internal service (proprietary) funds, agency and trust (fiduciary) funds and the general fixed assets and general long-term debt account groups, for the prior fiscal year, which statements shall be prepared in accordance with generally accepted accounting principles or mandated state statutory principles as in effect from time to time.
-As of the date of this Agreement, the Town prepares its financial statements in accordance with generally accepted accounting principles. - (ii) the following financial information and operating data to the extent not included in the financial statements described in (i) above: - A. amounts of the gross and the net taxable grand list applicable to the fiscal year, - B. listing of the ten largest taxpayers on the applicable grand list, together with each such taxpayer's taxable valuation thereon, - C. percentage of the annual property tax levy uncollected as of the close of the preceding fiscal year, - D. schedule of annual debt service on outstanding long-term bonded indebtedness as of the close of the fiscal year,
+(a) The Town agrees to provide, or cause to be provided, to the MSRB in an electronic format as prescribed by the MSRB, in accordance with the provisions of the Rule and this Agreement, annual financial information and operating data (commencing with information and data for the fiscal year ending June 30, 2014), as follows:

+(i) the audited general purpose financial statements of the Town, which financial statements include the Town's general fund, any special revenue funds, enterprise and internal service (proprietary) funds, agency and trust (fiduciary) funds and the general fixed assets and general long-term debt account groups, for the prior fiscal year, which statements shall be prepared in accordance with generally accepted accounting principles or mandated state statutory principles as in effect from time to time.
+As of the date of this Agreement, the Town prepares its financial statements in accordance with generally accepted accounting principles.

+(ii) the following financial information and operating data to the extent not included in the financial statements described in (i) above:

+- A. amounts of the gross and the net taxable grand list applicable to the fiscal year, - B. listing of the ten largest taxpayers on the applicable grand list, together with each such taxpayer's taxable valuation thereon, - C. percentage of the annual property tax levy uncollected as of the close of the preceding fiscal year, - D. schedule of annual debt service on outstanding long-term bonded indebtedness as of the close of the fiscal year, - E. calculation of total direct debt and total direct net debt as of the close of the fiscal year,